Partially revised September 21, 2022. This article is old and needs further revision and references.

 Elvis Gonzalez – Discovered a white plastic bag on a trail that may have been from the two girls.
 The bag contained trash from food items and had the blue label of a local grocery store called Romero.
 The bag also contained a red shoe insole, that possibly matched the red and black boots of Lisanne Froon.

-Ángel Palacio – Another local guide in the area that worked with Feliciano Gonzalez in finding the remains.
+Ángel Palacio – Another local guide in the area that worked with Feliciano Gonzalez in finding the remains in the river.

 Plinio Montenegro – Another local guide that claimed he saw the girls on the trail.
 Was a driver for “Mamallena” youth hostel.
 It’s possible he met Kris and Lisanne as they were leaving Bocas del Toro.

 Laureano Bejerano – Another local guide that assisted with searching for the bones.
 Sometimes he goes by “Lauriano Del Cid”.
 Featured in March 2018 photos.

 César Castillo – Climbing instructor that was in the area when Leonardo Arturo González drowned.
 He did not see the incident directly, but saw Leonardo’s floating corpse immediately afterwards.
 He said that there was no head trauma nor reason for him to have drowned.
 He believed Leonardo was murdered.
 Although unclear if it’s the same person, someone by the name of César Castillo was later found dead in a shaded tree area near Panama City on April 8th, 2018.

 Eileen Witek – German woman that lived in Boquete.
 Worked for Feliciano Gonzalez and was an “assistant hotel manager”.
-She went with Feliciano to the girls house (where they were staying) on April 2nd, when they failed to show up for a scheduled hike with Feliciano.
+She went with Feliciano to the girls hostel (where they were staying) on April 2nd, after they had failed to show up for their scheduled hike with Feliciano.
 Eileen assisted Feliciano in notifying the police about the disappearance.
 Soon after, she left Boquete and returned to Germany.
 It’s unknown how much she knows but it’s rather suspicious why she left Boquete so quickly.